musetronstar/tagd/README.md

 	>> automobile is_a machine;
 	>> used_car is_a automobile;

-	>> lemon refers_to yellow context color;
+	>> lemon refers_to yellow context color; -- overrides context simple_english
 	>> lemon refers_to used_car context automobile;

-Now, let's get lemon in the universal context:
+Now, let's get lemon in the `simple_english` context:

 	<< lemon;

 Results:

-	lemon _is_a citrus;
+	lemon is_a citrus;

-No surprises - now let's set a context...
+No surprises - now let's set a different context...

 #### SET Statement: